Kitware/CMake/Help/manual/ctest.1.rst

 ``--overwrite``
  Overwrite CTest configuration option.

- By default ctest uses configuration options from configuration file.
+ By default CTest uses configuration options from configuration file.
  This option will overwrite the configuration option.

 ``--force-new-ctest-process``